MISTERNEGATIVE21/themes/leancv/readme.txt

 Contributors: Automattic
 Requires at least: 6.0
-Tested up to: 6.5
+Tested up to: 6.7
-Requires PHP: 5.7
+Requires PHP: 8.2
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 == Description ==

-LeanCV is a blog theme that echoes the structure of a professional profile with original visuals and interesting navigation.
+LeanCV is a blog theme that echoes the structure of a professional curriculum.
 It's suitable for the general public to display information, experiences, and education.
 And it's super easy to customize.

 == Changelog ==

-= 1.1 =
+= 1.1.0 =
 * LeanCV: Use shared color variations (#7923)

 = 1.0.0 =